 : ... : Parachute Rock

 Parachute is divided into two sections.
 The left broad slabby area, and up and right the alcove.
 The righthand end of the slabby area is terminated by a short wall of boulders with an easy access upwards to the alcove.
 At the righthand end of the slab is a narrow face bordered on the left by a bushy 5.5 crack and on the right by the arete formed by the right edge of the face.
-This route climbs the more or less continuous crack system on the left side of the narrow face just to the right of t...[more]
+This route climbs the righthand fingercrack on the narrow face.
+Start just to the left of the short wall of boulders at ...[more]
 Browse More Classics in CO

 Local Information for Parachute Rock